HOW DOES THE SOLAR TAX CREDIT WORK? THE ULTIMATE GUIDE

 If you meet the following criteria, you may be eligible to benefit from the solar investment tax credit:

-- Your solar power setup is located at a residential or commercial business location within the United States.
+- Your PV setup is located at a residence or commercial business within the United States.

-- Your solar panel system is new or being used for the first time.
-This distinction is important, because the solar tax credit can only be claimed on the original installation of your solar equipment.
+- Your solar panel system is new or has never been used before; the solar tax credit can only be claimed on original equipment installations.

-You claim the solar tax credit when you file your annual federal tax return.
-Remember to let your accountant know that you’ve gone solar in the past year.
+Make sure to let your accountant know that you’ve installed solar panels in the past year.
 If you file your own taxes, you’ll simply use tax form 5695.

 IS THERE AN INCOME LIMIT FOR THE SOLAR TAX CREDIT?

 If you’re concerned about income limitations, there’s no maximum cap to qualify for the ITC program.
 However, you’ll need a tax liability charge that’s large enough to claim your full credit.